WycliffeAssociates/btt-recorder-docs/docs/compiling.rst

 The chapters are listed – each one on a separate bar.

 **NOTE**:
- * The black stack of papers means that all verses/chunks have recordings.
+ * The black Compile icon (stack of papers) means that all verses/chunks have recordings.
- * The gray stack of papers means that there are missing recordings.
+ * The gray Compile icon (stack of papers) means that there are missing recordings.

 2. Tap on a bar to open a chapter.
 Notice full blue circle.
 3. Check to make sure there is one approved recording (green check mark) for each chunk or verse.